Blacklight: Scalable Defense for Neural Networks against Query-Based Black-Box Attacks: Background on Black-box Attacks

-To empirically test our proposed defense, we identify and implement 5 state-of-art black-box attacks (listed in Table~\ref{table:attack_category}).
-These represent all combinations of score-based vs. decision-based attacks, as well as attacks based on gradient estimation and those that do not rely on gradient estimation.
-These include both score- and decision-based variants of the NES attack~\cite{ilyas2018black}, as well as the most recent and advanced black-box attack (HSJA~\cite{chen2020hopskipjumpattack}).
-We briefly describe each attack below.
+Our work targets query-based black-box attacks.
+We implement and test eight SOTA attacks (see Table~\ref{table:attack_category}).
+They cover both score- and decision-based attacks, and attacks relying on gradient estimation and those that do not.
+They all use $L_p$ bounded perturbations, a prevailing attack setting.

-\para{NES Attack (2 variants).} The NES Attack~\cite{ilyas2018black} allows for gradient estimation in far fewer queries than previous works by maximizing the expected value of $f(\boldsymbol{x})$ under a search distribution $\pi (\boldsymbol{\theta}|\boldsymbol{x})$.
-The attack uses the estimated gradient to perform a projected gradient descent update~\cite{madry2017towards}.
-NES uses natural evolution strategies~\cite{wierstra2008natural} to speed up the attack, and includes two variants: {\em NES query limit} for score-based target models, and {\em NES label-only} for decision-based models.
+\para{NES (2 variants)~\cite{ilyas2018black}.} NES enables efficient gradient estimation using far fewer queries and applies natural evolution strategies~\cite{wierstra2008natural} to speed up the attack.
+NES has two variants: {\em NES query limit} for score-based models and {\em NES label-only} for decision-based models.

-\para{Boundary Attack.} Boundary Attack~\cite{brendel2018decision} is the first decision-based attack, and uses a gradient estimation free method.
-It is initialized with a random sample from the target label.
-In each iterative step, the attacker reduces the distance between the perturbed image and the original input while ensuring the perturbed image is still classified to the target label.
-The attack iterates until the distance between the perturbed image and the original input is within the given budget.

-\para{ECO Attack.} ECO Attack~\cite{moon2019parsimonious} replaces gradient estimation with an efficient discrete surrogate to the optimization problem.
-Also, the surrogate exploits the underlying problem structure for faster convergence.
+\para{ECO~\cite{moon2019parsimonious}.} Targeting score-based models, the attacker replaces gradient estimation with an efficient discrete surrogate, leading to faster convergence.

-\para{HSJA Attack.} HSJA is the most recently proposed black-box attack~\cite{chen2020hopskipjumpattack}, and improves the Boundary Attack~\cite{brendel2018decision} by augmenting it with gradient approximation.
-It also initializes a perturbed image using an image from the target label, and then iteratively alters that image to reduce the distance between it and the original input.
-Each iteration of the attack includes two steps.
-The first step uses binary search to find a sample near the decision boundary between the perturbed image and the original input.
-The second step estimates the gradient and computes the step size to move towards the classification boundary.
-Iterating these two steps helps the attack converge much faster than the original Boundary Attack.